Support for Caregivers

 Another way to partake in respite care services is through a facility or residence that employs trained health care staff on-site.
 This type of respite would allow your loved one to stay at such a residence on a short-term basis (as determined by you and your loved one) and entitle him or her to receive whatever cares he or she needs.
 This kind of service may be available through a local long term care residence, hospital or assisted living facility.

 A less formal way of way of receiving respite care assistance is by utilizing family and friends who are eager to be helpful.
 The next time a friend or family member asks you how they can help, consider responding by telling them that giving you a break for the day or an evening, or even for a few hours might be the nicest gift they can give you.

-The ALS Association Greater New York Chapter understands the financial burden that a diagnosis of ALS can cause and we are pleased to be able to offer a limited number of financial grants of UP TO $2,000 for patients diagnosed with ALS who are registered with the Chapter and whose primary residence is within the Chapter’s territory.
+ALS Greater New York understands the financial burden that a diagnosis of ALS can cause and we are pleased to be able to offer a limited number of financial grants for patients diagnosed with ALS who are registered with us and whose primary residence is within the Greater New York territory.

 Grants will be distributed during two periods annually:

 - July 15th deadline with receipts dated between January 16th – July 15th